Khurvat Minya

 Background:

-An Arabic palace on the route of the ancient road from Tiberias to the north of the sea of Galilee (Capernaum).
-It served as a winter palace for the Arabic rulers of Damascus.
+Ruins of an early Arab period palace on the route of the ancient road from Tiberias to the north of the sea of Galilee (Capernaum).
+It served as a winter palace for the Omayyad rulers of Damascus.

-A Khan (road hostel) was located nearby, closer to the hill of Tell Kinneret, but there are no traces of it today.
+A Khan (road hostel) was located nearby, closer to the hill of Tel Kinneret, but there are no traces of it today.
 It served the caravans from Damascus to Egypt.

 Location: